spiegelberger/cautious-guide/README.md

 Besides the obvious differences due to the version differences, I tried to solve some problems and shortcomings of the original program.
-I have also tried to use Lombok more consistently than Dan Vega, but this led to a validation problem that I have not yet solved.
+I have also tried to use Lombok more consistently than Dan Vega, but this led to a minor validation problem that I have not yet solved.

 An amazingly thorough documentation of the original project can be found here: https://www.danvega.dev/docs/spring-boot-2-docs/